ysbakker/under-construction-page/README.md

 # "Under construction" page

-A website placeholder if your website isn't finished yet
+A website placeholder if your website isn't finished yet.
+This page was made using `create-react-app`.